RedDeadDepresso/BAAuto/README.md

 BAAuto is a Python-based automation tool designed to streamline various tasks in Blue Archive.
 It's a modified version of Egoistically's ALAuto, unfortunately only for the Global server with support for English and Chinese languages.
 With a user-friendly GUI, BAAuto simplifies tasks such as login, cafe, bounty, scrimmage, tactical challenge, mission, and reward claiming.

-UPDATE: Another project, [MaaAssistantArknights/MBA](https://github.com/MaaAssistantArknights/MBA), is currently in development with more planned features than mine.
-I'll continue to support and maintain BAAuto until MBA reaches a significant stage in its development.
-Please note that I do not intend to introduce any new features to BAAuto.
+UPDATE: Another project, [MaaAssistantArknights/MBA](https://github.com/MaaAssistantArknights/MBA), is currently in development with more planned features.
+BAAuto will be supported until MBA reaches a significant stage in its development.
+However, no new features will be added in BAAuto.

 ## Table of Contents
 - [Requirements on Windows](#requirements-on-windows)